Providing a private vehicle and guide as standard, this classic camp offers one of the highest-quality tented safaris in the Serengeti region!

 The camp offers a great range of activities:

-Expertly guided game drives- All parties have access to a private vehicle and guide, making for brilliant bespoke experiences of the Mwiba Wildlife Reserve.
-This area covers over 50,000 hectares of savanna, woodlands, and water sources.
-It’s home to all Big Five – lion, rhino, leopard, elephant, and buffalo!
+Expertly guided game drives- All parties have access to a private vehicle and guide, and as Mila camp is located in the Serengeti, guests have the chance of spotting all Big Five – lion, rhino, leopard, elephant, and buffalo!
 Other predators you can look out for include cheetah, hyenas, jackals, and wild dog, while the herbivore count features giraffe, wildebeest, zebra, and all sorts of antelopes.
 There are hundreds of bird species too.
-Drives also take place in the South Serengeti and the Ngorongoro Conservation Area!

 Walking safaris- Also accompanied by a knowledgeable and experienced guide, walks are perfect for safarists interested in close scrutiny of the reserve’s smaller lives, such as its plants and insects.
 You can enjoy further birding too, sighting raptors, songbirds and waterbirds.